FreeCAD/FreeCAD-documentation/wiki/Rocket_NoseCone.md

 ### Nose Cone Styles

-Nose cones can be drawn in one of 3 styles:
+Nose cones can be drawn in one of 3 styles   *

--   Solid: The cone is constructed as a solid piece, such as out of balsa wood.
+-   Solid   * The cone is constructed as a solid piece, such as out of balsa wood.

  ![](images/NC_Solid_small.png )

--   Hollow: The cone is hollow on the inside having a specified thickness.
+-   Hollow   * The cone is hollow on the inside having a specified thickness.
 The end is not sealed.

  ![](images/NC_Hollow_small.png )

--   Capped: Similar to hollow, except the end is sealed.
+-   Capped   * Similar to hollow, except the end is sealed.

  ![](images/NC_Capped_small.png )

 ### Shoulders

-Nose cones can be created with or without shoulders:
+Nose cones can be created with or without shoulders   *

  ![](images/NC_Ogive_small.png )
 *Ogive with shoulder*